ludovicolc/tomato_desease_cnn/README.md

 *The notebook and data are available, so if you wish to adjust the parameters and create a new model that is tailored to your specific problem, you have the resources to do so.*

 *More detailed information on the parameters selection and model optimization can be found in the accompanying notebook.*

+*Note: This notebook includes an initial section on how to connect a Kaggle dataset to Google Colaboratory.
+This is intended to help users access the dataset and take advantage of the free GPU provided by Google Colaboratory.
+If you do not have access to a GPU, this connection will be particularly useful for running the analysis efficiently.*